 This is a technical document that summarizes the transit services operated by the TTC.

-Surface ridership: Bus and StreetcarThis table shows customer boardings and service information by route for 2019, 2020 and 2021.
+Surface ridership: Bus and StreetcarThis table shows customer boardings and service information by route for 2019 to 2022.

 - 2019 weekday customer boardings and service information by route